catios/cati/doc/developer/api/dotcati/Builder.md

     :   This function gets a directory and builds a .cati package from that the output is optional parameter. this argument can be used to set package output file.

+        will raise InvalidPackageDirException when there is an probelm in package directory (problem will put as exception message)

     `compress(self, dirpath: str, output: str)`
     :   This function compresses content of target directory and build package